cryptonlx/crypto/readme.md

 - Greater API Flexibility
   - Currency Value and Unit Type
     - Support for cross-currency transfer.
-    - Decide on better value type assignment in PostgreSQL.
+    - Decide on better value type assignment in PostgreSQL for accuracy.
 There are a few options to choose from:
       - Multiply value by 1000x and store as `bigint`.
       - Store as floating point.
       - Store as `money`.
-  - Conversion and Broker Fees Calculation (Effective Transaction Value)
+  - Conversion and Broker Fees Calculation for Effective Transaction Value)
 - Security
   - User authentication via token issuance or session.
   - Request authentication via payload signing.